PadronToni/ban/README.md

 ## Options

 -h, --help                                 shows help message

 -f, --font=FONTNAME        specify available font to use from user-defined font folder

 -l, --list                                     lists all available fonts in user-defined font folder

-If no option is given, then it will write the messsage with user-defined default font.
+If no option is given, then it will write the massage with user-defined default font.